sensu/sensu-docs/content/sensu-go/6.8/web-ui/build-private-catalog.md

 For more information, read [Get started with commercial features](../../commercial/).
 {{% /notice %}}

+{{% notice note %}}
+**NOTE**: The Sensu Catalog is in public preview and is subject to change.
+{{% /notice %}}

 The [Sensu Catalog][1] is a collection of Sensu integrations that provide reference implementations for effective observability.
 The official Sensu Catalog is available in the [web UI][2], but you can also create a private catalog of custom integrations and make it available to users in the Sensu web UI.

 Before you begin, make sure that your integration files are saved in a repository that follows the required [organizational framework][3].

-Catalogs are namespaced, so you can have separate private catalogs with specific integrations for differnt groups of users.
+Catalogs are namespaced, so you can have separate private catalogs with specific integrations for different groups of users.

 ## Update URLs in integration asset builds